Flashkid0201/Your-own-file-type/README.md

 then boom

-or you can downlaod the anything you want.reg file
+or you can downlaod the .rar file

+extract it

-then right click and click edit
+then right click and click edit on the .reg file

 if you have read all of this you know what to change in the file